-This guide covers both: the technical SEO foundations every developer should implement, and the emerging GEO (Generative Engine Optimization) practices that determine whether AI assistants mention your product or your competitor's.
+This guide covers both layers: the technical SEO foundations every developer should implement, and the GEO (Generative Engine Optimization) practices that decide whether AI assistants recommend your product or your competitor's.

 Why Developers Should Care About SEO

-- Traditional SEO: Ranking in the top 10 organic positions (which feed 92% of AI Overview citations)
+- Traditional SEO: rank in the top 10 organic positions, which feed 92% of AI Overview citations.

-- GEO: Structuring content so AI models extract and cite your information
+- GEO: structure content so AI models can extract, attribute, and cite it.

 Both require solid technical foundations.
 Both reward clear, well-structured content.
-The good news: optimizing for one helps the other.
+The good news: optimizing for one helps the other — but only if you stop writing for humans-with-infinite-patience and start writing for AI extractors and skeptical Reddit readers at the same time.

 Technical SEO Fundamentals